AZADEH HAMZEII, DAN McDONNELL, MICHAEL PHILP, MARIAN TUBBS.

 RADIUS: NEW ART FROM THE REGION brings together four artists who live and work in South East Queensland and Northern New South Wales.
 Their interests span the materiality of screens and the internet and the cultivation of the self through culture and memory.
 Using painting, video, performance, installation and sculpture, these artists’ practices offer an indication of the breadth of new art being produced in the region.

-Dan McDonnell is interested in the material and perceptual make-up of our encounters with screens—what our eyes take for granted when focusing on the content of websites and apps that vie for our attention.
-McDonnell’s work explores the specific colours, forms, and representations of light that make up these sensory experiences.
+DAN is interested in the material and perceptual make-up of our encounters with screens—what our eyes take for granted when focusing on the content of websites and apps that vie for our attention.
+DAN’s work explores the specific colours, forms, and representations of light that make up these sensory experiences.
 By presenting screens as paintings and paintings as screens, McDonnell deconstructs and blurs the distinctions between the digital and analogue languages and forms.
-McDonnell is currently completing a PhD at Southern Cross University, Lismore.
+DAN is currently completing a PhD at Southern Cross University, Lismore.
 His exhibition Data Streams was shown at Lismore Regional Gallery in 2019 and his forthcoming PhD exhibition will be on display at Byron School of Art, Mullumbimby.